 Rosebud Man Sentenced for Abusive Sexual Contact

-United States Attorney Brendan V. Johnson announced that a Rosebud, South Dakota man convicted of abusive sexual contact was sentenced on September 9, 2013, by U.S. District Judge Roberto A. Lange.
+United States Attorney Brendan V. Johnson announced that a Rosebud, South Dakota, man convicted of Abusive Sexual Contact was sentenced on November 18, 2014, by U.S. District Judge Roberto A. Lange.

-Sonny Gray Grass, age 52, was sentenced to 84 months in custody, eight years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+Francis Kills In Sight, age 20, was sentenced to 37 months in custody, eight years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.

 The investigation was conducted by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
-The case was prosecuted by Assistant U.S. Attorney Marie H. Ruettgers.
+The case was prosecuted by Assistant U.S. Attorney Tim Maher.

 Kills In Sight was remanded to the custody of the U.S. Marshals Service to begin serving his sentence.